tangjianfengVS/WisdomKeyboardKing/README.md

     Note: the WisdomTextOutputMode is set, the keyboard output type is mandatory digital output, and the input process is displayed dynamically

-六：Support processing display of expiration time (input time will be greater than current time)
+七：Support processing display of expiration time (input time will be greater than current time)
     Application scenario: coupons and other date expiration tips are displayed

     enum：